Safeguarding Children Policy

 ON-GOING TRAINING

-We are committed to supporting our staff and students.
 Through regular training and updates we ensure everyone understands their role in safeguarding children and the safeguarding referral processes.
-All staff and volunteers undertake e-learning courses relevant to safeguarding both children and vulnerable adults.
-All staff and volunteers read and sign to say they have read part 1 of ‘Keeping Children Safe in Education’ (2024)
+All staff and volunteers undertake e-learning courses relevant to safeguarding both children and vulnerable adults which is on a rolling programme shared with all staff.

-A safeguarding update session is included as part of annual whole school and college training.
+A safeguarding update session is included as part of annual whole school and college training and delivered at the start of each academic year.

 There are safeguarding noticeboards in all staffrooms and updates are added to the weekly staff briefing and circulated to line managers where needed.
 The DSLs and the Leadership Team are signed up to receive GSCP alerts to ensure they are keeping their knowledge and awareness of safeguarding up to date.